awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-appversion.md

 Use the `--delete` option to delete a version of the application\.

 Use the `lifecycle` option to display or create the application version lifecycle policy\.
-Learn more at [Configuring Application Version Lifecycle Settings](applications-lifecycle.md)\.
+Learn more at [Configuring application version lifecycle settings](applications-lifecycle.md)\.

 ## Syntax<a name="eb3-appversion-syntax"></a>